ricardoalcocer/electron_scaffolding/README.md

 1. Clone this repo
 2. Install dependencies by running `npm install`
-3. Start the project by running 'npm start'
+3. Start the project by running `npm start`
-4. Package the app by running 'npm run package-mac'
+4. Package the app by running `npm run package-mac`

 ### Project structure